borealium/.github/profile/README.md

 ## Borealium

 Home to the portal for language technology tools for the smaller languages in the Nordic countries.
-Maintained by @divvun and @giellatekno.
+Maintained by [divvun](https://github.com/divvun) and [giellatekno](https://github.com/giellatekno).

 The portal is in the works, more content will appear here soon.